ashokvytla/fire/README.md

 ## Contributing

-Do feel free to send in Push requests.
-Best way to get started is to send in Push request for new Nodes that implement new functionality.
+Do feel free to send in Pull requests.
+Best way to get started is to send in Pull request for new Nodes that implement new functionality.